-Some fish contain contaminants, such as mercury or polychlorinated biphenyls (PCBs) that can be harmful if you eat them too often.
+Some fish contain contaminants, such as mercury, polychlorinated biphenyls (PCBs), and toxaphene-like chemicals that can be harmful if you eat them too often.

 Over time, your body may build up harmful levels of toxic chemicals that can affect your pregnancy and the health of your baby.